 4. Improved Call Quality

-But the call gateways cannot function as standalone devices.
+However, the call gateways cannot function as standalone devices.
 They’re better absorbed into a team’s unified communication system.
 It is the seamless connectivity and improved performance.

 5. Disaster Recovery

-Keeping Your Business Running On Sip Voip Gateways It serves as a backup if your primary VoIP system goes down, automatically connecting you to standard telephone lines.
+Keeping Your Business Running on SIP VoIP Gateways.
+It serves as a backup if your primary VoIP system goes down, automatically connecting you to standard telephone lines.
+This adds up to maintaining communication between VoIP and traditional systems through a network port.

 Common Issues & Troubleshooting VoIP Gateways